Real Salt Lake sign former Italy striker Giuseppe Rossi

 Rossi and his legal team insisted the banned substance, which is commonly found in eye drops, was consumed accidentally.

-Despite being cleared to return to the pitch, it is only now that Rossi has found a club with RSL moving to bring him in on Thursday.
+Despite being cleared to return to the pitch, it is only now that Rossi has found a club with RSL moving to bring him in.

 "It feels great to now be a part of Real Salt Lake," Rossi said.
 "I can't wait to step onto the pitch and help RSL achieve all the goals we've set this year.